In our stories, Dr. King is good, Malcolm X is bad.

 Malcolm X was the son of Louise and Earl Little.
 His father was a Baptist preacher and a leader in the Universal Negro Improvement Association (UNIA).
 Malcolm’s parents taught their children to never be ashamed of being Black, but instead to be self-reliant, and therefore, free.

 Earl Little and his family were constantly terrorized by white supremacists groups.
 They had to move several times — from Omaha, Nebraska to Milwaukee, Wisconsin to Lansing, Michigan — once, barely escaping their burning house.
-When Malcolm was 6 years old, his father died under suspicious circumstances almost certainly involving the Black Legion, a white supremacist group akin to the Klan.
+When Malcolm was 6 years old, his father died under suspicious circumstances almost certainly involving the Black Legion, a White supremacist group akin to the Ku Klux Klan.

 Despite evidence to the contrary, the insurance company ruled Earl’s death a suicide and refused to pay out the benefits of his life insurance policy.
 Louise and the children struggled to make ends meet, and eventually, Malcolm and his 6 siblings were dispersed widely throughout the foster system.